daemon-team/virus-checker-verification/README.md

 * eicar.tgz: A compressed tar file containing the virus file
 * eicar.txz: A compressed tar file containing the virus file
 * eicar-hidden.zip: A zip file prepended by the virus file
+* eicar-nested.tar.xz: A compressed tar file containing a tar file containing a tar file ...

 Testing virustotal.com
 ----------------------